Sugarbird: Taxonomy and systematics

 The genus Promerops was introduced by the French zoologist Mathurin Jacques Brisson in 1760 with the Cape sugarbird (Promerops cafer) as the type species.
 The name of the genus combines the Ancient Greek προ pro "close to" or "similar" and the genus Merops that contains the bee-eaters.

 The relationships of the sugarbirds have been a source of considerable debate.
 They were first treated as a far-flung member of the honeyeater family, which is otherwise restricted to the Australasian region.
 Using egg white proteins in the 1970s, Sibley and Ahlquist mistakenly placed them with the starlings (the samples used were actually those of sunbirds).
 They have also been linked to the thrushes (Turdidae) and the sunbirds.
-Molecular studies find support for few close relatives, and they are treated as a monotypic family at present, although they now are usually determined to form a clade with the Modulatricidae, three enigmatic African species formerly placed with the Old World babblers and thrushes.
+Molecular studies find support for few close relatives, and they are treated as a monotypic family at present, although they form a clade with the Modulatricidae, three enigmatic African species formerly placed with the Old World babblers and thrushes.